zachlatta/mullog/README.md

 - `GIT_AUTHOR_EMAIL` - email to add to git commits (ex. "zach@zachlatta.com")
 - `HTTP_USERNAME` - username to allow HTTP login with
 - `HTTP_PASSWORD` - password to allow HTTP login with
+- `GH_WEBHOOK_SECRET` - the secret you gave when setting up your GitHub webhook
 - `RACK_ENV` - can either be "production" or "development", your call

-And then deploy it the same way you deploy any other Rack app!
+And deploy it the same way you deploy any other Rack app!

 ## What the heck is a Mullog?